-Contact our team of Houston criminal defense lawyers to protect your rights, reputation, and future.
+Contact our team of Houston criminal defense attorneys to protect your rights, reputation, and future.
 If you face charges, you need a team of advocates and problem solvers.

 Schedule a free consultation today.